shirakaba/react-native-cfstringtokenizer/README.md

 ```

 * You may prefer to make a standalone bridging header instead; this may be necessary for handling other Swift submodules in your consumer Xcode project.
 This could probably be done by adding an empty `dummy.swift` to your source and accepting when Xcode gives a prompt about generating a bridging header file for you.
 In such case, it should be importing some/all of the same React Native headers that this submodule is providing.

+TODO: try without bundling the bridging header..?

+* I needed to add `@executable_path/../Frameworks/` to my runtime searchpaths when I was importing RCTCFStringTokenizer from `node_modules`.
+Still need to assess whether that's necessary if adding directly to the project tree.

 # Usage